Miracle of Chile: Democracy

 Commenting on his statement about the "Miracle", Friedman says that "the emphasis of that talk was that free markets would undermine political centralization and political control."
 Friedman stated that "The real miracle in Chile was not that those economic reforms worked so well, but because that's what Adam Smith said they would do.
 Chile is by all odds the best economic success story in Latin America today.
 The real miracle is that a military junta was willing to let them do it."
 Friedman said the "Chilean economy did very well, but more important, in the end the central government, the military junta, was replaced by a democratic society.
 So the really important thing about the Chilean business is that free markets did work their way in bringing about a free society."

-Current Chilean economy

-According to the 2015 Index of Economic Freedom (of the Heritage Foundation, Fraser Institute and WSJ), Chile's economy is the 7th freest.
-Chile is ranked 1st out of 29 countries in the Americas and has been a regional leader for over a decade.
-Chile's annual GDP growth was 3.2% in 2008 and had averaged 4.8% from 2004 to 2008.

-The percent of total income earned by the richest 20% of the Chilean population in 2020 was 51.6%, while the percent of total income earned by the poorest 20% of the Chilean population was 5.5%, with the middle 60% of the population earning 42.9% of total income.
-Chile's Gini index (measure of income distribution) was 44.9 in 2020, compared to 24.7 of Denmark (most equally distributed) and 74.3 of Namibia (most unequally distributed).
-Chile's inequality as measured by the Gini coefficient has generally been decreasing since 1990.